 - You have taken the ACT or SAT and met the minimum score requirements.
 Click here for the minimum score requirements

-- Completed another eligible placement test within the last 10 years
+- Completed another eligible placement test

-- Earned appropriate level of developmental course credit within the last 10 years
+- Earned appropriate level of developmental course credit

 You will need to provide official documentation of the above criteria in order for the placement test to be waived.
 If you have questions about whether or not you meet any of the above criteria you can contact Student Services at (828) 627-4500.
 If you do not meet any of the above criteria you may schedule an appointment to take the test.